watspeed/cloud-computing-security-essentials/lab5/lab5-guide.md

   ![](../images/lab8-444-u.png)

 The `nmap` output provides an overview of the publicly accessible services on the target domain `www.facebook.com`.
 The scan starts by identifying that the host is online and reachable, confirming connectivity.
 Then, it shows the domain resolves to the IP address "157.240.22.35", which is the primary target of the scan.
-Also, there is a reverse DNS (rDNS) lookup of the IP address reveals the hostname "edge-star-mini-shv-01-sjc3.facebook.com", which is a server used by Facebook.
+Also, there is a reverse DNS (rDNS) lookup of the IP address which reveals the hostname "edge-star-mini-shv-01-sjc3.facebook.com", which is a server used by Facebook.
 The `nmap` results show that two ports are open:
 - Port 80 (HTTP): which is used for standard, unsecured web traffic.
 - Port 443 (HTTPS): which is used for secure, encrypted web traffic over HTTPS.